About

 Vincenzo Volpe (b.
 1995) received his Doctor of Musical Arts degree at the University of Cincinnati College-Conservatory of Music in 2023.
 He also holds a Master of Music degree from the University of Toronto and a Bachelor of Arts degree from Case Western Reserve University.
 He completed a semester of his undergraduate degree at the Royal Danish Conservatory of Music in Copenhagen.

-A passionate performer, Vincenzo began his career as fife specialist with the United States Army Old Guard Fife and Drum Corps in Washington, D.C in 2023.
+A passionate performer, Vincenzo is a full-time musician with the United States Army Old Guard Fife and Drum Corps in Washington, D.C.
 He was previously the visiting principal flutist of Orchestra Kentucky Bowling Green from 2019 to 2023 and a flutist of the Queen City Chamber Orchestra in Cincinnati, Ohio from 2019 to 2021.
-He is also a substitute flutist for the New World Symphony and the Canton Symphony Orchestra.
+He currently freelances with professional arts organizations in the Greater Washington, D.C. area, including the Choral Arts Society of Washington.

 As a competitor, Vincenzo is the winner of the inaugural 2022 William Winstead Competition for Artistry in Wind Playing at the College-Conservatory of Music.
 Vincenzo has also won concerto competitions with the University of Toronto Hart House Orchestra and the Case Western Reserve University Orchestra.